Backcountry camping is temporarily suspended until further notice.

-Backcountry permits are required for all overnight activities within the Kluane Icefields area of the park.
+Backcountry permits / registration are required for all overnight activities within the Kluane Icefields area of the park.

-For all other areas of the park between April 1 and November 15, 2017 backcountry permits are required for all overnight activities (with the exception of Kathleen Lake Campground).
-Overnight camping is allowed without a permit after November 15 (outside the Kluane Icefields area and the Kathleen Lake Day Use Parking Lot).
+For all other areas of the park backcountry permits/safety registration are required for all overnight activities (with the exception of Kathleen Lake Campground) between April 1 and November 15, 2020.

 During the time periods that backcountry permits are not required, you are responsible for your own safety.
 You should file a travel plan with a friend or family member whether you are heading out for the day or on a multi-day trip.
 Visitors are also encouraged to carry satellite phones or personal locater beacons as cell phones are out of range in most areas of the park.

 Approved bear resistant food canisters are mandatory on ALL overnight trips in the Park between April 1 and November 15, EXCEPT in the following areas:

 - Kathleen Lake Campground (food and other bear attractants must be secured in a motor-vehicle, or one of the food lockers supplied in the campground)

 - Mush Lake Backcountry Campsite (food and other bear attractants must be secured in a motor-vehicle)